transparency-treasury/developer-hub/explore.md

 ##### Treasury Offset Program (TOP) <a></a>

-The Fiscal Service helps maximize delinquent debt recovery efforts on behalf of the states and federal agencies through the Treasury Offset Program (TOP).
+The Bureau of the Fiscal Service helps maximize delinquent debt recovery efforts on behalf of the states and federal agencies through the Treasury Offset Program (TOP).

 ###### Download TOP Data
 Returns the TOP data set in comma separated value (CSV) format.